MartinMusiol1987/musiol-rag/README.md

 ## Architecture

-The system uses a modular architecture with three main components:
+The system uses a modular architecture with four main components:

+1. **Text Chunker**: Splits documents into semantically meaningful chunks using spaCy's sentence boundary detection
-1. **Embedding Provider**: Converts text into vector embeddings
+2. **Embedding Provider**: Converts text into vector embeddings
-2. **Database Provider**: Stores and manages text documents
+3. **Database Provider**: Stores and manages text documents
-3. **Retriever Provider**: Indexes and retrieves relevant documents
+4. **Retriever Provider**: Indexes and retrieves relevant documents

 Each component follows a Protocol interface, making it easy to swap implementations or create custom ones.